 Controlling Allergens: Dust Mites

 Constant exposure to allergens means constant allergy symptoms.
-That’s why controlling or avoiding the allergens that cause your symptoms is an important part of your treatment.
-If you are allergic to dust mites, the tips below can help to lessen your exposure to dust mites.
+That’s why it's important to control or stay away from the allergens that cause your symptoms.
+If you are allergic to dust mites, the tips below can help to reduce your exposure to dust mites.

 Dust mite allergy

 Dust mites are a common cause of nasal allergies.
-These mites are tiny organisms that live in bedding, upholstered furniture, and carpet.
+These mites are tiny organisms.
+They live in mattresses, box springs, pillows, bedding, upholstered furniture, and carpets.
 They live in warm, humid conditions.
-House-dust mites are almost impossible to get rid of.
+House-dust mites are normal and almost impossible to get rid of.
 But you can keep them under control.

 Make changes to your home

-Some furniture, like sofas and chairs, hold dust mites.
-To lessen the problem:
+Some furniture, such as sofas and chairs, hold dust mites.
+To reduce the problem: